mistersquiish/Twitter-Sentiment-Analysis/README.md

     So the more negative sentiment a person is towards guns, the higher the gun ownership rate.
 It is an almost opposite type of result I was expecting.

 7) Conclusion

-    Overall, I learned a lot during this project.
-I strengthened my Python scripting and exposed myself to powerful libraries like NLTK and Scikit-learn.
-In addition, I utilized Twitter's API in a unique way to investigate a controversial problem in the United States.

     Some things in the future to improve this data analysis project:
     - [ ] Train with data is more gun related.
 Couldn't do this as I did not have the time to label 10,000+ Twitter tweets.